avryhof/django-deployment/README.md

 * Replace nano with the editor of your choice, this is not the place for a text editor holy war.

+Companion/helper script(s) and templates are available in [this gist](https://gist.github.com/avryhof/fe0ce409e877a2451577bd5bbe38c978)

 ## Setting up Python

 If your application uses Python2